Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/08_functional_analysis.md

 transcription factors.
 Therefore it may miss wider motifs due to binding by large transcription factor complexes.

 ### DREME

 Visit the [DREME website](http://meme-suite.org/tools/dreme) and perform the following steps:

-1. Select the downloaded `Nanog-idr-merged-dreme.fasta` as input to DREME
+1. Select the downloaded `Encode-hesc-Nanog-great.fasta` as input to DREME.
+Leave all other options as they are set
 2. Enter your email address so that DREME can email you once the analysis is complete
 3. Enter a job description so you will recognize which job has been emailed to you and then start the search